mapbox/protozero/tutorial.md

 data that was given to the constructor.
 You have to make sure this pointer stays valid for the duration of the objects lifetime.

+## Parsing Protobuf-Encoded Messages Using `pbf_message`

+One problem in the code above are the "magic numbers" used as tags for the different fields that you got from the `.proto` file.
+Instead of spreading these magic numbers around your code you can define them once in an `enum class` and then use the `pbf_message` template class instead of the `pbf_reader` class.

+Here is the first example again, this time using this new technique.
+So you have the following in a `.proto` file:

+    message Example1 {
+        required uint32 x  =  1;
+        optional string s  =  2;
+        repeated fixed64 r = 17;
+    }

+Add the following declaration in one of your header files:

+    enum class Example1 : protozero::pbf_tag_type {
+        required_uint32_x  =  1,
+        optional_string_s  =  2,
+        repeated_fixed64_r = 17
+    };

+The message name becomes the name of the `enum class` which is always built on top of the `protozero::pbf_tag_type` type.
+Each field in the message becomes one value of the enum.
+In this case the name is created from the type (including the modifiers like `required` or `optional`) and the name of the field.
+You can use any name you want, but this convention makes it easier later, to get everything right.

+To read messages created according to that description, you will have code that looks somewhat like this, this time using `pbf_message` instead of `pbf_reader`:

+    #include <protozero/pbf_message.hpp>

+    // get data from somewhere into the input string std::string input = get_input_data();

+    // initialize pbf message with this data protozero::pbf_message<Example1> message(input);

+    // iterate over fields in the message while (message.next()) {

+        // switch depending on the field tag (the field name is not available) switch (message.tag()) {
+            case Example1::required_uint32_x:
+                auto x = message.get_uint32();
+                break;
+            case Example1::optional_string_s:
+                std::string s = message.get_string();
+                break;
+            case Example1::repeated_fixed64_r:
+                message.skip();
+                break;
+            default:
+                // ignore data for unknown tags to allow for future extensions message.skip();
+        }

+    }

+Note the correspondance between the enum value (for instance `required_uint32_x`) and the name of the getter function (for instance `get_uint32()`).
+This makes it easier to get the correct types.
+Also the naming makes it easier to keep different message types apart if you have multiple (or embedded) messages.

+See the `test/t/complex` test case for a complete example using this interface.

+Using `pbf_message` in favour of `pbf_reader` is recommended for all code.
+Note that `pbf_message` derives from `pbf_reader`, so you can always fall back to the more generic interface if necessary.

+One problem you might run into is the following: The enum class lists all possible values you know about and you'll have lots of `switch` statements checking those values.
+Some compilers will know that your `switch` covers all possible cases and warn you if you have a `default` case that looks unneccessary to the compiler.
+But you still want that `default` case to allow for future extension of those messages (and maybe also to detect corrupted data).
+You can switch of this warning with `-Wno-covered-switch-default`).

 ## Writing Protobuf-Encoded Messages